-The last state of releasing the body, Yoga postures promote healthy flow of Prana (energy) through the body, helping to rid us of ailments to allow the mind to meditate.
+Yoga postures promote a healthy flow of Prana (energy) through the body, helping to rid us of ailments to allow the mind to meditate.

 4. Pranayama – Breath Regulation

 It is said that the breath is the bridge from the body to the mind.
-There are many techniques which can be practiced in combination with postures to promote health, and energize the body.
+There are many techniques that can be practiced in combination with postures to promote health and energize the body.

 5. Pratyahara – Sense Withdrawal